Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

 Preparing data for SEBE
 -----------------------

 SEBE plugin: located at *UMEP -> Processor -> Solar Energy -> Solar Energy on Building Envelopes (SEBE)* in the menu bar.

 .. figure:: /images/SEBE_SEBE1.png
    :alt: SEBE1.png
+   :align: center
    :width: 514px

    The interface for SEBE in UMEP